rontarrant/gtkDcoding/docs/_posts/2019-06-21-0046-the-spinbutton.md

 So, rule of thumb for using the `SpinButton` or any other widget using the `Adjustment`:

-1. If you’re getting double signal firings with the `onValueChanged` signal, switch to the `onOutput` signal… and vice versa.
+1. If you’re getting double signal firings with the `onValueChanged` signal, switch to the `onOutput` signal... and vice versa.
 2. If switching signals doesn't help, try a different variable type (`int`, `byte`, `double`, `float`, etc.)

 ### Precision